 Two colonies of bees, as well;

-Preparing to build a thermal mass masonry stove;
+Building a thermal mass masonry stove;

 Organizing compost systems and compost tea production;